molgenis/capice/README.md

 below.

 ## Use online web service
-CAPICE can be used as online service at http://molgenis.org/capice
+CAPICE can be used as online service as part of VIP at https://vip.molgeniscloud.org

 ## Requirements
 * VEP v107